 Completion Requirements

-Sixteen courses at the 100 and 200 levels (including two mandatory courses: History of the French Language and Theory and Methods of Foreign Language Teaching), departmental tutorials, relevant courses in other departments.
-Also required: two foreign languages other than French at the intermediate level or one at an advanced level, two semesters of teaching, preliminary examination during third year, dissertation, and oral defense.
+At least 14 courses, including Theory and Methods of Foreign Language Teaching, departmental seminars and tutorials, as well as relevant courses in other departments.
+Also required: one foreign language other than French at the intermediate level, a minimum of one year of teaching, a two-part preliminary examination during the third year, the dissertation, and oral defense.

 Alumni Careers